 Series 1300 and 1400 faucets require that you place a small Phillips screwdriver on the screw in the center of the faucet handle, turn the screw completely counterclockwise to loosen it, then pull the screw straight out.
 Pull the centerpiece or handle straight off and set it aside.
 Don't lose the screw.

 Grasp the rotational stop dial in the center of the faucet with a thumb and forefinger.
 The rotational stop has a plus and minus marking and has several teeth that turn to adjust the temperature.

-Turn the rotational stop dial CLOCKWISE to decrease the hot temperature by 2 degrees Fahrenheit for each tooth if your faucet is a 1700 or 1800 series.
-For a 1300 or 1400 series faucet, turn the dial COUNTERCLOCKWISE one tooth to decrease the temperature 6 degrees Fahrenheit.
+Turn the rotational stop dial clockwise to decrease the hot temperature by 2 degrees Fahrenheit for each tooth if your faucet is a 1700 or 1800 series.
+For a 1300 or 1400 series faucet, turn the dial counterclockwise one tooth to decrease the temperature 6 degrees Fahrenheit.

-Turn the water on in the shower and let it mix the hot and cold water together.
+To replace the handle on a 1300 or 1400 Delta series faucet, first turn the water on in the shower and let it mix the hot and cold water together.
 The mixing unit in the Delta shower faucet starts with cold and then adds hot water.
 Let the water run for about two minutes.

+Then turn the faucet control clockwise to the hottest position for one minute.
 Place a thermometer in a plastic cup and fill it with the hot water.
-Observe the maximum hot temperature and make adjustments as need be.
-Do not exceed 120 degrees, to prevent scalding.
+Observe the maximum hot temperature and make adjustments as needed.
+To prevent scalding, do not exceed 120 degrees.